Falling Hare: Reception

 Animator and director David Bowers writes, "Falling Hare is wonderful for many reasons, but the most fun to be had is seeing someone finally get the better of Bugs Bunny...
 The final big joke is a masterpiece of comic staging.
 Clampett pours on the suspense as Bugs and the gremlin hurtle toward the earth in a crashing bomber.
 Falling Hare is filled with great sight gags, but it is also exciting edge-of-your-seat stuff, decades ahead of its time in terms of action staging and cutting."

 Home media

-Falling Hare is available on Looney Tunes Golden Collection: Volume 3 and Looney Tunes Platinum Collection: Volume 3 and the streaming platform HBO Max.
+Falling Hare is available on Looney Tunes Golden Collection: Volume 3 and Looney Tunes Platinum Collection: Volume 3.